 Application Review Timeline

 Montgomery County Public Schools Policy requires that all grant submissions be presented to and approved by the School Board during regular session prior to being considered by the MCEF.
 For additional information on this process or for grant preparation assistance, please contact Jonathan Schulz, MCPS Grant Writer, by email at email@example.com or by phone at (540) 382-5100 x1028.

 Completed applications will be reviewed by a Grant Review Committee of MCEF board members and advisors.
-New this year - grants will be evaluated by one of two grant committees.
+Grant proposals will be evaluated by one of two grant committees.
 One committee will review STEM/STEAM-related projects and the other committee will review non-STEM/STEAM projects and professional development requests.
 These committees will meet in October to review each proposal, prioritize, and form a recommendation for funding to the MCEF Board of Directors.